Arc-Computer/arc-memory/README.md

     print(f"Affected: {component.title} (Impact score: {component.impact_score})")
 ```

-The SDK includes adapters for popular agent frameworks like LangChain and OpenAI, making it easy to integrate Arc Memory into your existing AI workflows.
+The SDK follows a framework-agnostic design with adapters for popular frameworks like LangChain and OpenAI, making it easy to integrate Arc Memory into your development workflows or AI applications.

 ## License